-The Amvic ICF System is certified for use in the construction of buildings of up to five storeys (15m) in height in purpose groups 1(a), 1(b) and 1(d) as defined in TGD to Part B Volume 2 of the Building Regulations 1997 to 2019, and for use up to six storeys (18m) in height in purpose groups 1(c), 2(a), 2(b), 3, 4(a) and 5 as defined in TGD to Part B of the Building Regulations 1997 to 2019.
+The Amvic ICF System is certified for use in the construction of buildings of up to five storeys (15m) in height in purpose groups 1(a), 1(b) and 1(d) as defined in TGD to Part B Volume 2 of the Building Regulations 1997 to 2023, and for use up to six storeys (18m) in height in purpose groups 1(c), 2(a), 2(b), 3, 4(a) and 5 as defined in TGD to Part B of the Building Regulations 1997 to 2023, hereafter referred to as the Building Regulations in this Certificate.
 The system has been assessed for use as load bearing and non-load bearing walls in the construction of specifically designed buildings.
 Fire and sound rated walls may also be constructed using the system.